Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-The most prevalent building size and type in Albany are three and four bedroom dwellings, chiefly found in single-family detached homes.
-The city has a mixture of owners and renters, with 36.37% owning and 63.63% renting.
+The most prevalent building size and type in Albany are three and four bedroom dwellings, chiefly found in mobile homes or trailers.
+The city has a mixture of owners and renters, with 37.26% owning and 62.74% renting.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Albany differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Albany - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Albany real estate investment or home purchase decisions.

 |$219,001 - $329,000||5.4|

 Last 12 Months: